-Short answer: no. Not to -start-.
-Not for 6 months or so (up to about 9 months for a student aged 5 and below).
+Short answer: No. Not to -start-.
+Not for 6 months or so (up to about a year for a student aged 5 and below).

 How are the three instruments different?